 International scholarships and funding

-The University of Nevada, Reno provides high quality education at competitive price with a variety of funding opportunities.
+The University of Nevada, Reno provides a high-quality education at a competitive price with various funding opportunities.
 Approximately 80 percent of international graduate students receive graduate assistantships from academic departments.
 Refer to the Office of Financial Aid and Scholarships for more financial aid information.

 - New and Continuing International Student Awards ($1,000 - $5,000 per year) are offered to currently enrolled international undergraduate students.
 Nominations are made based on GPA.